-These procedures elaborate how the project workers will be managed, in accordance with the requirements of national law and ESS 2.
-The procedures will address the way in which this ESS will apply to different categories of project workers including direct workers and sets out the requirements for third parties to manage their workers.
+These procedures elaborate how the project workers will be managed, in accordance with the requirements of national legislation and ESS 2.
+The procedures will address the way in which this ESS will apply to different categories of project workers and sets out the requirements for third parties to manage their workers.